hfboyce/tableau_course/_sources/lessons/tableau2.md

 <br>
 <br>

 2\.
-We don't need to do this for our dashboard, but you can then select where clicking this button with navigate you to.
+We don't need to do this for our dashboard, but you can then select where this button will navigate you to.

 <img src="imgs/object12.png"  width = "85%" alt="404 image" />